Amir Khan

 Khan had a height advantage of 4 inches over Takahashi.

-Khan was arguably the more experienced fighter, having had 2 more fights, and made his debut in 2014, 2 year and 6 months later than Takahashi, whose first professional fight was in 2011.
-He had fought 3 more professional rounds, 46 to Takahashi's 43.
+Khan's experience as a professional fighter was relatively equal to Takahashi's, having had 2 more fights, and made his debut in 2014, 2 years and 6 months later than Takahashi, whose first professional fight was in 2011.
+He had fought the same amount of professional rounds, 49 to Takahashi's 49.

 Khan vs Takahashi form

-Khan had beaten 2 of his last 5 opponents, stopping 1 of them, going to the judges once.
+Khan had beaten 3 of his last 5 opponents, stopping 1 of them, going to the judges twice.

-Before that, he had won against Ev Ting at ONE Championship – Edge of Greatness on 22nd November 2019 by split decision in their 3 round contest at Singapore Indoor Stadium.
+He had defeated Ev Ting at ONE Championship – Edge of Greatness on 22nd November 2019 by split decision in their 3 round contest at Singapore Indoor Stadium.

 Activity check